JavierBaltar/chaos-engineering-getting-started/README.md

 Litmus generates a chaos event for every chaos action that it takes.
 These chaos events are stored in etcd, and later exported to an event receiver for doing correlation or debugging of a service affected by chaos injection.

 - Chaos Center
-It is a centralized portal which provides a single pane of glass to configure, operate and monitor your experiments:
+It is a centralized portal which provides a single pane of glass to configure, operate and monitor your experiments.
+The Center comes with the following features:
-  - Workflow Creation
+  - Workflow Creation from Chaos Hub or pre-defined yaml files.
-From Templates, Custom Workflows from Scratch (using ChaosHubs), From pre-created YAMLs Chaos Experiments Sequence Control (Parallel as well as Sequential steps creation) Creation of either Singular or Cron Workflows as Schedules Attaching priority to Chaos Experiments based on your use cases

-  - Users & Teams
-Creation of Users with Role Based Access Control Creating a Team of multiple Users
+  - User management control.
+It supports creation of users and teams with Role Based Access Control.
-Authenticating Users

   - Monitoring & Observability
 Connect a Data Source (from any Agent) and monitor workflows Visualize workflow run statistics and aggregated schedules